prisma/specs/prisma-framework/Readme.md

   application is Google Search.
 - **Greenfield Applications:** Greenfield refers to applications that are starting new without constraints.
 An example of a greenfield application is your next startup.
 - **AST:** AST stands for an abstract syntax tree.
-An abstract syntax tree is
+An abstract syntax tree is a tree structure representing the syntactic structure of a text string.
 - **Prisma CLI:** A commandline interface that bundles Prisma's workflows into one tool
 - **Prisma SDK:** The programmatic API to Prisma's tools.